svd09/cabg-snh/README.md

-# cabg-snh
+# Coronary artery bypass grafting at SNH
-This the repo for the CABG-SNH paper
+This the repo for the CABG-SNH paper.
+The abstract is accepted for oral presentation at AVAS 2020 and will be published in JAMA Surgery.
+This the repo for the code used in the preparation of the manuscript.
+The code is available for download to researchers.
+Data used is the NIS data from AHRQ.
+While public, the data is available only after DUA submitted to AHRQ.
+Hence, I cannot share data with researchers, even on request